surfacesyntacticud/guidelines/content/docs/general_guideline/Deep/lvc.md

 In cases of ambiguity, pronominalization can be a useful test for determining dependencies.
-Pronominalizing "He has a date with his girlfriend" as "the date, he has it with his girlfriend" would sound awkward to most native English speakers.
-However, pronominalizing "He took a walk with his wife" as "the walk, he took it with his wife" sounds much more natural.
+Pronominalizing _He has a date with his girlfriend_ as _the date, he has it with his girlfriend_ would sound awkward to most native English speakers.
+However, pronominalizing _He took a walk with his wife_ as _the walk, he took it with his wife_ sounds much more natural.
 This explains the different syntactic interpretations of the following sentences.

 > English
 {{< conll >}}
 1	He	he	PRON	_	_	2	subj	_	_
 2	has	have	VERB	_	_	0	root	_	_